tonethar/IGM-330-Fall-2018/projects/project-3.md

       - That means that JavaScript "widgets" that display (for example) Twitter feeds or the current weather are expressly forbidden
       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.

+2. You will utilize a cloud storage API in some way:
+ - The most straightforward way to meet this requirement is to store your user's search terms and other statistics (such as a timestamp an IP address) in Google's FireBase - specifically the [**Realtime Database**](https://firebase.google.com/docs/database/)
+ - See our Firebase exercise for help on this --> [Intro to Firebase](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-1.md)

-2. You will save the last term searched by the user in the browser local storage - this was covered here: [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+3. You will save the last term searched by the user in the browser local storage - this was covered here: [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term should still be in the field.
     - ideally this will also be true of the other controls, but we won't require it.

-3. Required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
+4. Required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
 For example, GIF Finder has these controls:
     - a search button (which doesn't count)
     - a search term field (&lt;input>) that the user types into
     - a pulldown (&lt;select>) that the user can use to limit the number of results